 So, who makes sure the value of the real estate is consistent with the amount being paid?
 In comes the appraiser.
 We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Appraisal Studio will ensure, you as an interested party, are informed.

 Inspecting the subject property

-Once the site has been inspected, we use two or three approaches to determining the value of real property: paired sales analysis and, in the case of a rental property, an income approach.
+Following the inspection, an appraiser uses two or three approaches to determining the value of real property: sales comparison and, in the case of a rental property, an income approach.

 Valuation Using the Income Approach

 A third way of valuing approach to value is sometimes used when an area has a reasonable number of rental properties.
 In this case, the amount of income the real estate generates is factored in with other rents in the area for comparable properties to determine the current value.

 Combining information from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
 Note: While the appraised value is probably the strongest indication of what a property is worth, it probably will not be the price at which the property closes.
 Depending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
 It all comes down to this, an appraiser from Appraisal Studio will help you get the most fair and balanced property value, so you can make wise real estate decisions.